Oxen in Chinese mythology: Tang exotica

-During the Tang dynasty, it was reported that the natives of Kucha (now part of Xinjiang), as part of their New Years ceremonies, would utilize fighting oxen (and other fighting animals) in order to foretell whether and how much their herds would increase or decrease during the course of the ensuing year (Schafer, 1963: p.
-73–74).
+During the Tang dynasty, it was reported that the natives of Kucha (now part of Xinjiang), as part of their New Years ceremonies, would utilize fighting oxen (and other fighting animals) in order to foretell whether and how much their herds would increase or decrease during the course of the ensuing year.

 Origin of earthquakes

-According to a widespread Gansu province myth, earthquakes have their origin in the annoyed shrugging of the ox which bears the earth on its back (Yang, 2005: 178).
+According to a widespread Gansu province myth, earthquakes have their origin in the annoyed shrugging of the ox which bears the earth on its back.

 Symbolism in art

 Ox herdboys riding oxen have been used as a motif in painting and graphic arts to symbolize the ability of the mind to control the body.
 That is, philosophically, symbolizing the ability of intellectual will to rule bodily strength and its physical urges.